Rwanda Development Board: Reaction

-The Visit Rwanda initiative has had a very positive effect on Rwanda’s economy.
-By partnering with big sports teams like Arsenal, Paris Saint-Germain and Bayern Munich, the country has become more popular around the world.
+The Visit Rwanda initiative had a very positive effect on Rwanda’s economy.
+By partnering with big sports teams, the country has become more popular around the world.
 This has helped attract more tourists, leading to more money being made from tourism about $498 million in 2019, contributing 13% to Rwanda’s economy.
 It also created many new jobs and encouraged foreign businesses to invest in the country.
 These deals promote eco-tourism, business travel and job creation, helping Rwanda grow even more.

-However, the sponsorship deals have been met with criticism due to allegations of human rights abuse, with claims that Rwandan president Paul Kagame is using sportswashing to enhance the country's reputation and potentially "persuade the international community to overlook alleged human right violations in the country."
-Another criticism concerned the fact that Rwanda, one of the poorest nations in the world, was paying millions of dollars to some of the world's richest football clubs (for example, Arsenal received $39 million for the initial three-year deal) instead of using the money to alleviate poverty in the country.
+However, the sponsorship deals were met with criticism due to human rights abuse in the country.
+There were also claims of Rwandan president Paul Kagame is using sportswashing to enhance the country's reputation and potentially "persuading the international community to overlook alleged human right violations in the country."
+Another criticism concerned the fact that Rwanda, one of the poorest nations in the world, was paying millions of dollars to some of the world's richest football clubs instead of using the money to alleviate poverty in the country.
 In 2021, when Arsenal's initial three-year partnership was about to expire, prominent figures including journalist Michela Wrong and sports writer Barney Ronay were critical of the club's decision to renew the deal given Rwanda's human rights situation.
 In 2025, the government of the Democratic Republic of the Congo called on Arsenal, PSG, and Bayern Munich to drop their sponsorship deals with Visit Rwanda, citing Rwanda's alleged involvement with the M23 paramilitary group operating in the Congo and accused of numerous human rights violations.